vishandi/tp/docs/DeveloperGuide.md

     * Higher possibility of bugs if we do not properly account for leap years, number of days in a month, formatting etc. Will also take too much time to implement.

 ## 4.2 WhoIsFree feature
-This section details how the `whoIsFree` command is implemented.
+This subsection details how the `whoIsFree` command is implemented.
 This command allows the user to find persons who are free at the specified time and date.
 Persons who are free will be listed in the person list.

 ### Implementation
 `WhoIsFreeCommandParser` and `WhoIsFreeCommand` classes are involved in the execution of the `whoIsFree` command.